smartypantsali/PaymentGateway/README.md

 - Use a logging tool like "Seq"
 - Application metrics
 - Encryption
+- Endpoints to be configured and access via folder structure
+- Create script to execute and cache config values

 ## There are things to keep in mind, as it will be useful to be aware of:
 - There are 2 main projects in the solution.
 "Framework" for reusable code.
 And "PaymentGateway.WebApi" which contains the endpoints.
 Each has its test projects as well.